sylabs/examples/file-generating/URL-to-PDF api/README.md

 ### Building the image

 This section will describe the requirements for creating the definition file ([url-to-pdf.def](https://github.com/sushma-98/examples/blob/master/file-generating/URL-to-PDF%20api/url-to-pdf.def)) that will be used to build the container image. `url-to-pdf-api` is based on a Node 8 server that uses a headless version of Chromium called [Puppeteer](https://github.com/GoogleChrome/puppeteer).
-Let’s first choose a base from which to build our container, in this case the docker image `node:8` which comes pre-installed with Node 8 has been used:
+Let’s first choose a base from which to build our container, in this case the Docker image `node:8` which comes pre-installed with Node 8 has been used:

 ```